 • Your contribution is taken from your pay packet before it hits your bank account, making it easier to get into the savings habit

-• Your employer must contribute a minimum of 3%, which is essentially free money on top if your pay packet
+• From April 2019 your employer must contribute a minimum of 3%, which is essentially free money on top if your pay packet

 Can I transfer my new workplace pension to an existing scheme?